 (ii)(B) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) has the authority to determine exceptions to the item unique identification requirement to tag, mark and label items used to support a contingency operation, or to facilitate defense against or recovery from nuclear, biological, chemical or radiological attack as set forth in DFARS 245.102(4)(ii)(B).
 See Appendix GG for further delegation.

 (C)(1)(i) The responsible Program Executive Officer shall execute the determination and findings for all ACAT I programs.
+See Appendix GG.

 (ii) The head of the contracting activity shall execute the determination and findings for all non-ACAT I programs.
 See Appendix GG for further delegation.